Skip to main content

 “We will see then, right now I need to know when we are leaving and where we are going...”

 “Ajab, you won’t ask why?”
-He spoke sounding a little low.
+He spoke, sounding a little low.

-“Do I need to Kunwarsa?
+“Do I need to know, Kunwarsa?
 I know you will always have the right reason.”
 She made him smile.

 “Sometimes, I fear the way you trust me.”